RafaelCiobotariu/JavaScript-projects/README.md

 # JavaScript-projects

-The JavaScript small proj folder its done by some videos, so the CSS Files arnt done by me.
+The JavaScript small proj folder its done by some videos, so the CSS Files arent done by me.